-Matthew Lipman is an Israel Educator for Jerusalem U. He has been working in Israel education for more than 15 years.
-He has taught Judaic Studies at several Jewish Day Schools in North America.
-He has written high-tech educational materials for U.S. public schools, the IDF and an online Jewish day school.
-He has also worked in informal Jewish education for many years.
-In addition to his teaching work at several gap year programs in Israel, he trains Day School leaders in North America to create meaningful Israel education programs.
-Matthew has a B.A. in Politics and History from the University of Liverpool and holds a Master’s Degree in Jewish Education from the Hebrew University.
+Matthew Lipman has been working in Israel education for over 15 years.
+He has taught Judaic Studies at Jewish Day Schools in North America and led many innovative programs at those schools.
+He has written high-tech educational materials for U.S. public schools and the IDF and directed the multimedia development of an online Jewish day school.
+In addition to his teaching work at several gap year programs in Israel, he has trained Day School leaders in North America to create meaningful Israel education programs.
+Matthew has a B.A. in Politics and History from the University of Liverpool and holds a master’s degree in Jewish Education from the Hebrew University.
 He lives with his family in Modi’in.

 Liad Braude was born in Johannesburg, South Africa.
 He subsequently moved to San Diego, California where he spent most of his formative years.
 Braude received a bachelor’s degree in Political Science from the University of California in Santa Barbara.
 He then went on to spend over a year living and working in countries throughout Asia and South America.
 During that time, he studied the spiritual faiths of the various regions he visited as well as worked in close proximity with the Jewish community in each location.
 In 2016, Braude moved to Jerusalem where he furthered his education in the fields of rabbinic studies and Jewish education.
 He received his master’s degree in Jewish Education from the Melton Center at the Hebrew University of Jerusalem.
 Braude has been teaching in gap year programs throughout Israel for the past three years and currently lives in Efrat with his wife Dinah Tiferes.